 Based on the individual’s needs and a culture permeated by the principles of people’s equal value and an enriching diversity, higher patient safety and more effective care, rehabilitation, prevention and health, and healthcare research can be achieved through interprofessional collaboration.

 KI’s educational programmes will provide the best possible conditions for working within, leading and continuously developing activities in collaboration with other professions.
-KI has an action plan for IPL within first and second-cycle education (decided by the Board of Higher Education on 20/06/2018).

 Different interprofessional learning environments